Frequently Asked Questions

 Which organizations qualify for COGdesign assistance?

-Any community-based group or organization that owns, or is responsible for, an outdoor space in need of design servicesand lacks the resources to acquire more traditional landscape design services, is eligible to be a COGdesign client.
-COGdesign has served community gardens, schools, churches, teen affordable-housing complexes, museums, and parks.
+Any community-based group or organization that owns, or is responsible for, an outdoor space in need of design services and lacks the resources to hire landscape architects/designers, is eligible to be a COGdesign client.
+COGdesign has served community gardens, schools, churches, after school programs, affordable-housing complexes, museums, hospitals, libraries and parks.
 For private residential projects or organizations with secured funds, COGdesign can make appropriate referrals.

 How can my organization obtain services from COGdesign?

-Contact COGdesign’s Executive Director via email at email@example.com or by calling 781-642-6662 and explain your group’s needs.
+Contact COGdesign’s Executive Director via email at email@example.com and explain your group’s needs.
 If COGdesign can help, you’ll be asked to complete an application form.
-COGdesign responds to applications as promptly as possible.
+The COGdesign project cycle begins in the Fall each year.
+COG responds to applications as promptly as possible.

 What else does the client group have to do?